jingliu92/Amplicon_QIIME2/install.md

-# Tutorial: Installing QIIME 2 Using Conda
+# Installing QIIME 2 Using Conda

 This tutorial walks you through the steps to install **QIIME 2 Core 2021.2** distribution natively using the **Miniconda** package manager.
 QIIME 2 is a powerful tool for microbiome data analysis but cannot currently run on Windows directly.
 For Windows users, a virtual machine is recommended for learning purposes or for small datasets (fewer than 100 samples).